codebeaver-ai/codebeaver-ai/README.md

 🖥️ CodeBeaver runs End-to-End Tests written in natural language.

-🌩️ Skip the setup - [try our hosted version](https://www.codebeaver.ai) to put Unit Tests & E2E Tests on autopilot!
+🌩️ Skip the setup - [try our hosted version](https://www.codebeaver.ai) to put tests on autopilot!

+---

 **CodeBeaver** supercharges your development workflow by: